Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/groups.rst

 Editing Node Groups
 ===================

-With a group node selected, :kbd:`Tab` expands the node to a window frame, and the individual nodes within it are shown.
-You can move them around, play with their individual controls, re-thread them internally, etc. just like you can if they were a normal part of your editor window.
+With a group node selected, :kbd:`Tab` expands the node to a frame, and the individual nodes within it are shown.
+You can move them around, play with their individual controls, re-thread them internally, etc. just like you can if they were a normal part of the editor view.
 You will not be able, though, to thread them to a node outside the group; you have to use the external sockets on the side of the group node.
 To add or remove nodes from the group, you need to ungroup them.